FreeRDP/Remmina/README.md

   -t, --protocol=PROTOCOL     Use default protocol
   -i, --icon                  Start as tray icon
-  -v, --version               Show the application's version --display=DISPLAY           X display to use
+  -v, --version               Show the application's version -V, --full-version          Show the application's version, including the pulgin versions --display=DISPLAY           X display to use
 ```